Private visiting vessels

 Only an approved carrier can bring a pet into Jersey from other territories.

-Approved pet carriers on States of Jersey website
+Approved pet carriers on Government of Jersey website

-The skipper/master of any vessel with a pet onboard intending to anchor off Jersey must notify Jersey Coastguard (VHF CH82) or St Helier VTS (VHF CH14) prior to arrival.
+The skipper/master of any vessel with a pet on-board intending to anchor off Jersey must notify Jersey Coastguard (VHF Channel 82) or St Helier VTS (VHF Channel 14) prior to arrival.

-A secure and isolated berth or mooring will be allocated, but the animal is not permitted to land, unless under licence issued by the Environment Division of the Planning and Environment Ministry of the States of Jersey.
+A secure and isolated berth or mooring will be allocated, but the animal is not permitted to land, unless under licence issued by the Department of the Environment of the Government of Jersey.

 The berth may be observed by CCTV to ensure compliance.